grafana/mimir/docs/sources/reference-http-api/_index.md

 Prometheus-compatible rules endpoint to list of all active alerts.

 _For more information, please check out the Prometheus [alerts](https://prometheus.io/docs/prometheus/latest/querying/api/#alerts) documentation._

-_This endpoint can be disabled via the `-ruler.enable-api` CLI flag (or its respective YAML config option)._

 _Requires [authentication](#authentication)._